Featured image of post How to Enable VM Insights on an Azure Virtual Machine Using Bicep

 Conclusion

-This Bicep module simplifies enabling VM Insights on Azure Virtual Machines, ensuring you have comprehensive monitoring and diagnostics.
-With the telemetry routed to Application Insights, you gain real-time insights into your VM’s health and performance.
+This Bicep module simplifies enabling VM Insights on Azure Virtual Machines, so you get detailed monitoring and diagnostics without manual setup.
+With telemetry routed to Application Insights, you can watch your VM’s health and performance in real time.

 Do you have a different approach to enabling VM Insights?
 Let me know in the comments!